 - identify the major types of native pollinators in SE Michigan, and the types of host and nectar plants that they need

-- offer insect hotel workshops to the public during spring 2021
+- offer insect hotel workshops to the public and project participants

 In 2019, the University of Michigan-Dearborn became the first public university in Michigan to be recognized with Bee Campus USA certification for its education and conservation efforts with pollinators.